ibm-cloud-docs/virtual-servers/vsi_dedicated_instances.md

 ### Provisioning your dedicated host instances through the Devices icon
 {: #ordering-dedicated-devices-menu}
-The first option to provision dedicated host instances is to use the **Device** icon on the Customer Portal home page.
+The first option to provision dedicated host instances is to use the **Device** icon on the {{site.data.keyword.slportal}} home page.
 The following steps take you through this process.

 1. Click the **Devices** icon.
 The **Order SoftLayer Product and Services** window displays.
 2. Select **Hourly** or **Monthly** under Dedicated Virtual Servers.
 You’re redirected to the *Configure your Cloud Server* page.